 There are no current plans for the evolution of the governance framework.

 Principle 10.
 Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Company communicates with shareholders through the Annual Report and Accounts, full-year and half-year announcements, the AGM, and one-to-one meetings with large existing or potential new shareholders.
 A range of corporate information (including all Company announcements and presentations) is also available to shareholders, investors and the public on the Company’s corporate website.

 Historical annual reports and other governance- related material

-Reports from each of the Remuneration, Audit, Risk and ESG Committees are contained in the annual report and accounts for the 2021 financial year.
-Historic reports and accounts, along with all notices and circulars from October 2014, are available on the website https://www.gammacommunicationsplc.com/investors/.
+Reports from each of the Audit, Nomination, Remuneration, Risk and ESG Committees are contained in our Annual Report and Accounts 2022.
+Historic reports and accounts, along with all notices and circulars from October 2014, being the date the Company was admitted to trading on the AIM market of the London Stock Exchange, are available on our website.

 Disclosure of AGM voting outcome

 As soon as practicable after the AGM has finished, the results of the meeting are released through a regulatory news service.
-The announcement also provides, details of the total number of votes in favour of each resolution.
-At the most recent AGM, held 17 May 2023, all resolutions put to the shareholders were passed.
+The announcement also provides details of the total number of votes in favour of each resolution.
+At the most recent AGM, held on 17 May 2023, all resolutions put to shareholders were passed.

 We are aware that the QCA is currently updating the QCA Code which is expected to be published in Autumn 2023.
 We will review the updated QCA Code and publish relevant disclosures in due course.